andreasdomanowski/diagramming-libraries-comparison/doc/library-assessment-comparison.md

 - resize handlers have to be implemented by hand - big con!
 ### Support and Questions
 -  many posts on StackOverflow, issues with solutions on GitHub
+### Problems
+- no auto resize of shapes - has to be implemented manually

 ## Diagram.js